What’s the best Michael Jackson album? Isn’t that kind of obvious? It’s Thriller, right?

 Jackson also seems obsessed with the bad press he had received.
 On the aptly-named “Privacy,” he complains, “Ain’t the pictures enough?
 Why do you go through so much / To get the story you need, so you can bury me?”
 On “Unbreakable,” he sings, “And I know you hate it, and you can’t take it / You’ll never break me, ’cause I’m unbreakable.”

 His childhood is another subject that he continues to address.
 “The Lost Children” has him lamenting, “When you lay me down sleeping and my heart is weeping / Because I’m keeping a place for all the lost children.”
 Is he one of them?

 All in all, Invincible follows the same route as Dangerous.
 It’s Jackson trying to catch up, doing anything he can to be relevant again.
 But gone is the edge, the creativity that highlighted Off the Wall and Thriller.
 And at 76 minutes, it’s way too much for us to bear.

-So which album the best?
+So what’s the best Michael Jackson album?
 At the time it came out, I would have said Thriller hands down.
 It was the album of a generation, but it hasn’t aged well.
 Going through this post, I found myself enjoying Off the Wall more than Thriller, which sounds a bit dated now.